Africa–China relations: China policy towards Africa

 China's foreign policy towards Africa upon the founding of the People's Republic of China was based on Beijing's "Five Principles of Peaceful Co-existence": a) national sovereignty, b) win-win co-operation, c) mutual non-aggression and non-alignment, d) neutrality and non-interference in internal affairs, and e) equality.
 Throughout the 1960, China deployed formal and informal foreign policy instruments.
 Formal instruments included friendship treaties, cultural pacts, financial and technical assistance.
 When Deng Xiaoping replaced Mao Zedong as China's paramount leader in the late 1970s, his foreign policy focused on establishing co-operative relations with the West.
 Consequently, Africa lost much of its geopolitical significance to China.
 Shortly after 1989 however, Beijing relaunched a diplomatic offensive in Africa marked by high-level official visits and increased aid to Africa.
 The relationship has since grown exponentially with China's foreign policy towards Africa currently shaped by its broader Belt and Road Initiative.

 Africa's foreign policy towards China

 Africa, particularly sub-Saharan Africa's relationship towards China has been marked by both friendship and friction.
-Whereas African governments are mostly pro-China, civil society tend to be alarmed by the impacts of environmental degradation, wildlife loss and exploitation of local workers, etc. associated with Chinese migrants in African countries.
-The domestic politics of mostly democratic African countries has therefore resulted in simultaneously friendly and hostile policies towards China.
+African governments are mostly pro-China, whereas civil society tend to be alarmed by the impacts of environmental degradation, wildlife loss and exploitation of local workers, etc. associated with Chinese migrants in African countries.